Jaisurya-Ravi/Agile-Time-Using-Excel-Macro/README.md

 </br>

 ### *Thank you for using Agile Timesheet Automation!*
-*Report a problem(Issue) when encountering difficulties with configuration or when using the functionality.*
+*Report a problem(Issue) [Click Here](https://github.com/Jaisurya-Ravi/Agile-Time-Using-Excel-Macro/issues/new) when encountering difficulties with configuration or when using the functionality.*